Polygyny in Islam: Pre-Islamic context (jahiliyya)

+Interpretations and practice

+Medieval practice

+In medieval India, most ordinary Muslim men only had one wife.
+Polygamy was rare outside the wealthy class, unless in case of infertility of the first wife.
+It was rare for a lower or middle class woman to have a rival.

 Modern interpretations and practice

-Most modern Muslims view the practice of polygyny as allowed, but unusual and not recommended.
+Most modern Muslims view the practice of polygyny as allowed, but unusual and not recommended due to normative pressures for ordinary men.
 The practice of polygyny is often viewed in its historical context, as the marriage was the only way for a woman to be provided for during the time of Muhammad.
-Many countries today either outlaw the practice of polygyny or place restrictions on it.

-Several countries, such as Libya, allow polygyny with few or no restrictions.